wjansenw/duplicati-homeassistant/README.md

 ```

 ### Backup Device in Home Assistant
 If configured correctly, your backup from Duplicati will appear as a new device in Home Asssitant.
 You can start a backup by toggling the switch.
+Attributes of the switch contains other backup information.
 ![](HA_duplicati_screenshot.PNG)

 ### Remarks